-- 1. Carefully disconnect the WWAN antenna cables (1) from the WWAN module. - NOTE: Computer models have one to four WWAN module antenna cables.
+- 1. Carefully disconnect the WWAN module antenna cables (1) from the WWAN module. - NOTE: Computer models have one to four WWAN module antenna cables.
 The antenna cables have tags that identify them with a number that corresponds to a terminal on the WWAN module.
 Connect the antenna cable to the corresponding WWAN module terminal. - 2.
-Remove the Phillips M2.0 × 2.5 screw (2) that secures the WWAN module to the system board. - 3.
-Remove the WWAN module (3) by pulling it away from the socket at an angle.
+Remove the Phillips M2.0 × 2.5 screw (2), and then remove the WWAN module (3).